Rethinking Bias Mitigation: Fairer Architectures Make for Fairer Face Recognition: Ethics Statement

 That said, we would like to address potential ethical challenges of our work.
 We believe that the main ethical challenge of this work centers on our use of certain datasets.
-We acknowledge that the common academic datasets which we used to evaluate our research questions, CelebA~\citep{celeba}, VGGFace2~\citep{cao2018vggface2}, and RFW~\citep{wang2019racial}, are all datasets of images scraped from the web without the informed consent of those whom are depicted.
+We acknowledge that the common academic datasets which we used to evaluate our research questions --- CelebA~\citep{celeba} and VGGFace2~\citep{cao2018vggface2} --- are all datasets of images scraped from the web without the informed consent of those whom are depicted.
+This also includes the datasets we transfer to, including LFW, CFP\_FF, CFP\_FP, AgeDB, CALFW, CPLFW, and RFW.
 This ethical challenge is one that has plagued the research and computer vision community for the last decade~\citep{peng2021mitigating,paullada2021data} and we are excited to see datasets being released which have fully informed consent of the subjects, such as the Casual Conversations Dataset~\citep{hazirbas2021towards}.
 Unfortunately, this dataset in particular has a rather restrictive license, much more restrictive than similar datasets, which prohibited its use in our study.
+Additionally, these datasets all exhibit representational bias where the categories of people that are included in the datasets are not equally represented.
+This can cause many problems; see \cite{cherepanova2021technical} for a detailed look at reprsentational bias's impact in facial recognition specifically.
+At least during training, we did address representaional bias by balancing the training data between gender presentations appropriately.

-We also acknowledge that while our study is intended to be constructive in performing the first \acrlong{nas} experiments with fairness considerations, the specific ethical challenge we highlight is that of unequal or unfair treatment by the technologies.
+We also acknowledge that while our study is intended to be constructive in performing the first \acrlong*{nas} experiments with fairness considerations, the specific ethical challenge we highlight is that of unequal or unfair treatment by the technologies.
 We note that our work could be taken as a litmus test which could lead to the further proliferation of facial recognition technology which could cause other harms.
 If a system demonstrates that it is less biased than other systems, this could be used as a reason for the further deployment of facial technologies and could further impinge upon unwitting individual's freedoms and perpetuate other technological harms.
+We explicitly caution against this form of techno-solutionism and do not want our work to contribute to a conversation about whether facial recognition technologies \emph{should} be used by individuals.

 Experiments were conducted using a private infrastructure, which has a carbon efficiency of 0.373 kgCO$_2$eq/kWh.
 A cumulative of 88\,493 hours of computation was performed on hardware of type RTX 2080 Ti (TDP of 250W).
 Total emissions are estimated to be 8,251.97 kgCO$_2$eq of which 0\% was directly offset.
 Estimations were conducted using the \href{https://mlco2.github.io/impact#compute}{MachineLearning Impact calculator} presented in \cite{lacoste2019quantifying}.
 By releasing all of our raw results, code, and models, we hope that our results will be widely beneficial to researchers and practitioners with respect to designing fair face recognition systems.